 Practice Supervisors must be registered with a professional regulator like the NMC, GMC or HCPC.
 Health and social care professionals who are not registered with a professional regulator cannot be Practice Supervisors.

 Giving feedback is a fundamental part of the Practice Supervisor role and can include:

 A key part of giving feedback is adding relevant observations on the student’s conduct, proficiency and achievement to the student’s record(s) of achievement.
 These observations may include the observations of anyone else who has taken part in the student’s education, depending on the way in which practice supervision has been organised.

 Practice Supervisors also contribute to recommendations for student progression such as:

 Follow the link below for further information on the Practice Supervisor role:

-As a NMC Practice Assessor, you are a nurse who holds a current registration and has undergone preparation for the role of Practice Assessor either in your own organisation, online or attended a workshop at your local University.
+As a NMC Practice Assessor, you are a Specialist Community Public Health Nurse (SCPHN) who holds a current registration and has undergone preparation for the role of Practice Assessor either in your own organisation, online or attended a workshop at your local University.

 As a Practice Assessor you must be able to show that the evidence you have gathered comes from a variety of relevant sources and that it has informed their assessment decisions.
 Sources of evidence can include the following:

 Assessment should be continuous throughout the time in which a Practice Assessor is assigned to a student.
 The Practice Assessor should be up to date on the progress of the student they are assigned to; collation of information on a student’s performance should be managed in a way that enables this.